 Another great option is buying short-term health insurance.
 It provides coverage between 30 days to a maximum of 180 days.
 Although slightly more expensive than travel medical insurance, short-term health insurance plans have the advantage of catering to different budget options, with deductible and copay options.

 Here’re a list of your best options

-Safe Travels USA Comprehensive which covers all medical costs 100% after the deductible is met and also provides coverage for acute onset of pre-existing conditions is an ideal choice for H1B visa holders who might need a health insurance plan right away.
+Safe Travels USA Comprehensive is a great short-term health insurance plan which covers all medical costs 100% after the deductible is met and also provides coverage for acute onset of pre-existing conditions.
+This is an ideal choice for H-1B visa holders who might need a health insurance plan right away.

 If you are on an H-1B visa and have lost your job recently or are unsure about the future of your job in the current economic climate, you have enough to worry about.
 Getting a health insurance plan to protect yourself and your family should be one less thing to worry about.
 Talk to an insurance agent to clarify the policy details to ensure you have a suitable plan today!